imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 **title:** The title of your page.\
 **layout:** This sets the page's layout.
 Always use setting `page`.\
-**categories:** Categories that your page falls into, [see a list of imagej.github.io categories.](/search?query=categories) (These are the only categories recognized be the site)\
 **description:** A short description of your page.
 Also used for the site's search engine.

 Find below the front matter for this page.
 You can copy and paste this code into the editor of a new page from lines 1-6.
-Replace the settings in the `title`, `categories`, and `description` fields with details from the new page. **Do not change the `layout: page` setting.**
+Replace the settings in the `title` and `description` fields with details from the new page. **Do not change the `layout: page` setting.**

 ```
 ---
 title: Editing the Wiki
 layout: page
-categories: demo, help
 description: This page explains how to write and edit pages.
 ---
 ```

 ## Adding and editing page *content*
-Pages on `imagej.github.io` are optimized to be written in git markdown, but will also read `html` formatting.
+Pages on `imagej.github.io` are optimized to be written in git markdown, but will also read `html` syntax.
 This section will cover how to populate the *content* of your page, including: links to GitHub markdown resources, as well as guides on how to use this site's includes.

 #### Markdown
 Markdown is plain-text syntax formatting, allowing a user to easily and cleanly modify text with italics, bold, ordered or bulleted lists, etc. As a GitHub pages hosted website, imagej.github.io uses the `git` flavor of markdown.
 [A basic Git markdown guide can be found here.](https://guides.github.com/features/mastering-markdown/)

 #### Using includes
-Includes provide more robust formatting options and are unique to this site.
+Includes provide more robust formatting options and are unique to this site (think of this as: "I would like to *include* an image," etc).
 With includes, you can insert menus, images, tables, sideboxes, figures, math, warnings, etc with pre-formatted settings into a page.
 For a full list of includes with utilization instructions, [see below](Editing_the_Wiki#available-includes).

 #### Available "includes"